 To increase our focus on those communities and countries where the need for providing access to healthcare is highest, we have developed a model to identify medically underserved health communities and countries.
 These communities and countries are determined by the "Access to Care score", a scoring based on the computation of the sub-categories of the Universal Health Coverage Service Coverage index, developed by the World Health Organization (WHO)1.
 Communities and countries that have relatively higher maternal, newborn and child mortality, higher probability of dying from non-communicable diseases, higher incidence of infectious diseases and lower service capacity and access than others, are defined as medically underserved.
-The underlying metrics, as detailed in table 1, are sub-targets of the Sustainable Development Goal 3 "Ensure healthy lives and promote well-being for all at all ages", developed by United Nations2.
+The underlying metrics, as detailed in the table "Composition of Access to Care score", are sub-targets of the Sustainable Development Goal 3 "Ensure healthy lives and promote well-being for all at all ages", developed by United Nations2.